arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

 performance to reduce that data amount to transfer over the network links.

 {% hint 'info' %}
-Some hops between Coordinators and DBServers are unavoidable.
+Some hops between Coordinators and DB-Servers are unavoidable.
 An example are [user-defined functions](extending.html) (UDFs), which have to be executed on the Coordinator.
 If you cannot modify your query to have a lower amount of back and forth between sites, then try to lower the amount of data that has